SquirrelEnjoyer23/MushroomLampV1/JOURNAL.md

 author: "Gamer123"

-description: "A small mushroom shaped lamp perfect for a book light or mood lighting"
+description: "A small mushroom shaped lamp perfect for a book light or mood lighting with adjustable brightness and color"

 created_at: "2024-05-21" (started creating before then just didnt journal it, sorry!)